mercadopago/devsite-docs/guides/checkout-api-v2/advanced-openFinance.en.md

 * Communicate directly with your customers through error messages with personalized responses.

-## How to integrate Open Finance into your Checkout
+## Integrate Open Finance into your Checkout

 Before starting a charge using Open Finance, you must have configured the Pix payment method.
 To learn how to configure and integrate it, [access the documentation](/developers/en/docs/checkout-api/prerequisites).